This article was originally published in October 2017. Refreshed: 4 June, 2019.

 Take one of your keywords and start typing it into Google, then see what other text suggestions come up.
 These are the questions your audience are likely to be asking about your products/services, so grab them and turn them into blog posts.

 Next, pick one question and complete the search.
 As an example, I’ve put in ‘Where to find blog ideas’ and hit return.

 When I do, and scroll to the bottom of the first Google page, I get this:

 We’re onto another winner folks!
-These are all semantic search suggestions – so, slightly different ways people have been searching for topics similar to what you’re after – and are great at giving you extra blog topic ideas.
+These are all semantic search suggestions.
+They’re slightly different ways people have been searching for topics similar to your keyword.
+As such they’re an excellent source for extra blog topic ideas.

 Write down the ones that are relevant, or click them and see where it leads you next.
 You could keep going for hours and it’s a super easy way to fill up your content calendar.

-This is one of my favourite ways to find ideas for blog topics, because these ideas come direct from the people you’re trying to attract to your business/bog.
+This is one of my favourite ways to find ideas for blog topics, because these ideas come direct from the people you’re trying to attract.

 Provide the answers they’re looking for by writing about it in a blog post.
-Once it’s live, promote that blog within the social media groups or forums where you originally got the idea to let them know you’re an expert with an answer to their problem.
+Once it’s live, promote that blog within the social media groups or forums where you originally got the idea.
+This lets people know you’re the expert with the answer to their problem.